Oripi/wix-covid-wishlist/README.md

 		// and then run the query
 		.run();

+	// this is similar to getting all the products for a single user
+	// but this time we're not filtering per user const getAllWishlistProductsPromise = wixData
+		.query(collectionName)
+		.include('productId')
+		.find();

 	// the Promise.all(...) receives an array of Promises and returns an array of resolved promises
 	// this allows us to run the promises in parallel instead of one by one const result = await Promise.all([countedItemsPromise, getWishlistItems()]);